 Refinement of basic keyboarding skills and to complete more advanced level of document formatting to the intermediate level of competency.
-Not open for credit to student with 6 units of credit in S&O or OA 15R.
+Not open for credit to student with 6 units of credit in OA 15R.
 (L)

-OA 15C-Advanced Keyboarding (3 units)
+OA 15C-Advanced Keyboarding (3 units) CSU

 Keyboarding skill development to the advanced professional level of competency.
-Not open for credit to student with 9 units of credit in S&O or OA 15R.
+Not open for credit to student with 9 units of credit in OA 15R.
 (L)

-OA 17AR-Word Processing I (3 units)
+OA 17AR-Word Processing I (3 units) CSI